albertcanales/learning-notes/books/the-c-programming-language.md

 The keyword `static` has two meanings depending if an object is:

 - External object: Limits the object's scope to that source file (similar to private objects on OOP).
 Is is a matter of **visibility**
 - Internal object: Makes the variable (and its value) persist between function calls, while maintaining the limited scope.
 It is a matter of **duration**.
+This does not have a lot of uses and it is sometimes discouraged.
+An example usage is in page 113.

 All static and external variables are assigned to `0`.